What is LoadRunner?

-LoadRunner is not only pioneer tool in Performance Testing, but it is still market leader in the Performance Testing paradigm.
+LoadRunner is not only pioneer tool in Performance Testing, but it is still a market leader in the Performance Testing paradigm.
 In a recent assessment, LoadRunner has about 85% market share in Performance Testing industry.

 Broadly, LoadRunner supports RIA (Rich Internet Applications), Web 2.0 (HTTP/HTML, Ajax, Flex and Silverlight etc.), Mobile, SAP, Oracle, MS SQL Server, Citrix, RTE, Mail and above all, Windows Socket.
-There is no competitor tool in the market which could offer such wide variety of protocols vested in single tool.
+There is no competitor tool in the market which could offer such wide variety of protocols vested in a single tool.

 What is more convincing to pick LoadRunner for performance testing is the credibility of this tool.
-LoadRunner has long established reputation as often you will find clients cross verifying your performance benchmarks using LoadRunner.
+LoadRunner has long established a reputation as often you will find clients cross verifying your performance benchmarks using LoadRunner.
 You'll find relief if you're already using LoadRunner for your performance testing needs.

 LoadRunner is tightly integrated with other HP Tools like Unified Functional Test (QTP) & ALM (Application Lifecycle Management) with empowers you to perform your end to end Testing Processes.

 LoadRunner works on a principal of simulating Virtual Users on the subject application.
-These Virtual Users, also termed as VUsers, replicate client's requests and expect corresponding response to pass a transaction.
+These Virtual Users also termed as VUsers, replicate client’s requests and expect a corresponding response to passing a transaction.

 An estimated loss of 4.4 billion in revenue is recorded annually due to poor web performance.

-In today's age of Web 2.0, users click away if a website doesn't respond within 8 seconds.
-Imagine yourself waiting for 5 seconds when searching over Google or making a friend request on Facebook.
+In today’s age of Web 2.0, users click away if a website doesn’t respond within 8 seconds.
+Imagine yourself waiting for 5 seconds when searching for Google or making a friend request on Facebook.
 The repercussions of performance downtime are often more devastating than ever imagined.
-We've examples such as those that recently hit Bank of America Online Banking, Amazon Web Services, Intuit or Blackberry.
+We’ve examples such as those that recently hit Bank of America Online Banking, Amazon Web Services, Intuit or Blackberry.